awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users.md

 # Managing AWS OpsWorks Stacks User Permissions<a name="opsworks-security-users"></a>

-One way to handle AWS OpsWorks Stacks permissions is to attach an IAM AWSOpsWorksFullAccess policy to every IAM user\.
+One way to handle AWS OpsWorks Stacks permissions is to attach an IAM AWSOpsWorks\_FullAccess policy to every IAM user\.
 However, this policy allows a user to perform every AWS OpsWorks Stacks action on every stack\.
-It is often desirable instead to restrict AWS OpsWorks Stacks users to a specified set of actions or set of stack resources\.
-You can control AWS OpsWorks Stacks user permissions in two ways: By using the AWS OpsWorks Stacks **Permissions** page and by attaching an appropriate IAM policy\.
+As a best practice, restrict AWS OpsWorks Stacks users to a specified set of actions or set of stack resources\.
+You can control AWS OpsWorks Stacks user permissions in two ways: by using the AWS OpsWorks Stacks **Permissions** page, and by attaching an appropriate IAM policy\.

 The OpsWorks **Permissions** page—or the equivalent CLI or API actions—allows you to control user permissions in a multiuser environment on a per\-stack basis by assigning each user one of several *permission levels*\.
 Each level grants permissions for a standard set of actions for a particular stack resource\.
 Using the **Permissions** page, you can control the following:
 + Who can access each stack\.